enhuiz/automatic-differentiate-machine/README.md

 ## Introduction

 This is toy automatic differentiation machine which parses expressions and then differentiate them according to different variables.
+Have fun!

 ## Build